bootchk/solarRadioFirefly/readme.md

 https://bitknitting.wordpress.com/2015/09/06/using-eclipse-for-nrf51-development-getting-off-makefile-and-into-managed-make/

-This project's configuration follows that tutorial, but:
+This project's configuration follows that tutorial, but also:

-    updated to have multiple build configurations:

-         for multiple targets: nRF51 and nRF52.
-         linking in target specific libraries
+    having multiple build configurations for multiple targets: nRF51 and nRF52. linking in target specific static libraries
     changed from C to C++